SkoolNotes/Taproot/KBhHIST201ColdWar.md

 The civil rights movements picked up heat in the united states: that the collective realization that the USSR attempted to foment racial anger in the United States.

+Moderate-left group excluded communists, but they were the most "brave" to stand up to societal injustices